Tips for moms considering MLM or Network Marketing

 Who are the Multi-Level Marketing Companies?

-While their are hundreds of MLM companies, there are probably a dozen or so you have heard of, and a hand full you have used or still use today.
+While there are hundreds of MLM companies, there are probably a dozen or so you have heard of, and a hand full you have used or still use today.

 Can you REALLY make money with MLM's?

 Unfortunately, the odds are not in your favor.
-As mentioned in the beginning from the AARP study, 75% of consultants broke even or lost money.
+As mentioned at the beginning of the AARP study, 75% of consultants broke even or lost money.

-I know what your thinking, wow that gives you a whooping 25% of people who did make money, let’s jump in!
-Dr Jon M. Taylor, Ph.d decided to give an MLM a try.
+I know what your thinking, wow that gives you a whopping 25% of people who did make money, let’s jump in!
+Dr. Jon M. Taylor, Ph.D. decided to give an MLM a try.
 He writes from his experience of being in the top 1% of Nu Skin and still losing money.
 He wrote an e-book “The Case (for and) Against Multi-Level Marketing” that states

-Another great resource to find out how much money you can really make with network marketing is Direct Sales Association.
-The DSA gives statistics on MLM’s in the US, help give you a better look at the opportunity out there.
+Another great resource to find out how much money you can really make with network marketing is the Direct Sales Association.
+The DSA gives statistics on MLM’s in the US, helps give you a better look at the opportunity out there.

 In the DSA’s 2019 industry overview “By dividing 35.2 billion in sales, by the 6.8 million direct sellers, direct sellers averaged $5,176 in retail sales last year.”